- CLOVER MITE BIOLOGY

 Clover mites are little red arachnids which exist throughout the United States.
 They are small – about the size of a poppy seed – and thrive around homes and other warm structures.

-Clover mites began to surface as a residential pest problem in the years following world war II.
+Clover mites began to surface as a residential pest in the years following world war II.
 This is when the great housing boom began to place plants and landscaping close to houses.
-Though this new look to homes was nice, it introduced environments that several insects, arachnids and other creatures like as well.
+Though this new look for homes was nice, it introduced environments that several insects, arachnids and other creatures like as well.

-This lead to them living alongside homes which in turn lead to them finding there way inside.
+This lead to mites living alongside homes which in turn lead to them finding there way inside.
 Much of the demand for pest control service is based on the fact that pre-existing conditions around the home are conducive to insect or pest infestations.
 The clover mite is such a pest.

-CLOVER MITE BIOLOGY
+CLOVER MITE BIOLOGY ^

 If you have such a migration expect to see thousands and thousands of red specs running around in circles.
 This migration may start from plants or trees adjacent to your home.
 It may be originating from the siding and wall voids of your home.
 This migration will lead to them getting in around window and door frames.
 The mites are not looking for anything specific but they will be persistent.
 These migrations generally happen when the nest areas are filled up and they are simply looking for a new place to live.
 You’ll know you have clover mites because they smear red if you crush one with your finger.

 As demonstrated in the above video, The smashed mite will leave a red blotch.
 But this red is not blood.
 Clover mites don’t bite, but they will leave a mess.
 Their red will stain just about anything you smear them on so try not using the crushing method of control.
 It will prove to be easier to vacuum the active ones or to use a piece of scotch tape with light pressure.

 There are three levels of infestation that most clover mite problems follow.
 If the first level is detected before it reaches the second level, control is easy.
 If the house has reached the second level, more treatment is needed but you will be able to get control.
 The third level of infestation involves the most work and greater time to get under control.